LearnOnDemandSystems/docs/tms/connectivity-requires.md

 ## Launch a Demo Lab

-Click the following link to launch a demo lab: [Launch a LODS Virtual Lab: Legacy Lab Orientation](https://www.learnondemandsystems.com/demo-labs/).
+Click the following link to launch a demo lab: [Launch a LODS Demo Lab](https://www.learnondemandsystems.com/demo-labs/).
 This will allow you to see if you are able to connect and function within the lab environment.

 ## Connection Assessment Test